kkmhogen/KBeaconDemo_Android/README.md

 **Notify:**
   For the advertisement period, Apple has some suggestions that make the device more easily discovered by IOS phones.
 (The suggest value was: 152.5 ms; 211.25 ms; 318.75 ms; 417.5 ms; 546.25 ms; 760 ms; 852.5 ms; 1022.5 ms; 1285 ms).
 For more information, please refer to Section 3.5 in "Bluetooth Accessory Design Guidelines for Apple Products".
-The doucument link: https://developer.apple.com/accessories/Accessory-Design-Guidelines.pdf.
+The document link: https://developer.apple.com/accessories/Accessory-Design-Guidelines.pdf.

 #### 4.3.2 Get device parameters
 After the app connect to KBeacon success.
 The KBeacon will automatically read current parameters from KBeacon device. so the app can update UI and show the parameters to user after connection setup.